komalkoutilya/CodeArena/README.md

 # CodeCombat
-This repo is all about a django project named "Code Combat"  which enables individuals to compete together.
+This repo is all about a project named "Code Combat"  which enables individuals to compete together.
+This project was created with the best system design principles to produce a fully functional output with optimal architecture, minimizing latency.